-Remark 2.6 Dynamical systems software: J.D.
-Meiss [2.41] has maintained for many years Sci.nonlinear FAQ which is now in part superseded by the SIAM Dynamical Systems website www.dynamicalsystems.org.
-The website glossary contains most of Meiss's FAQ plus new ones, as well as an up-to-date software list [2.42] with links to DSTool, xpp, AUTO, etc..
-Springer on-line Encyclopaedia of Mathematics maintains links to dynamical systems software packages on eom.springer.de/D/d130210.htm.
-Kuznetsov [2.43] Appendix D.9 gives an exhaustive overview of software available in 2004. (see also remark 15.1)
+Remark 2.5.
+Dynamical systems software: J.D.
+Meiss [26] has maintained for many years Sci.nonlinear FAQ which is now in part superseded by the SIAM Dynamical Systems website www.dynamicalsystems.org.
+The website glossary contains most of Meiss's FAQ plus new ones, as well as an up-to-date software list [34] with links to DSTool, xpp, AUTO, etc..
+Springer on-line Encyclopaedia of Mathematics maintains links to dynamical systems software packages on eom.springer.de/D/d130210.htm (dormant since 2000, though).
+Kuznetsov [21] Appendix D.9 gives an exhaustive overview of software available in 2004. (see also remark 15.1)